estuary/flow/site/docs/guides/create-dataflow.md

   Here, you can view the generated capture definition and the schema for each collection.

   Flow displays these specifications as JSON.
-  You can modify what you see by filling in new values in the form and clicking **Discover Endpoint**, or by editing the JSON directly in the Specification Editor.
+  You can modify what you see by filling in new values in the form and clicking **Next**, or by editing the JSON directly in the Specification Editor.
   (Those who prefer a [command-line interface](../concepts/flowctl.md) can manage and edit YAML in their preferred development environment).

   It's not always necessary to review and edit the specifications — Flow will prevent the publication of invalid specifications.

+8. If you made any changes in the Collection Editor, click **Next** again.

 8. Once you're satisfied with the configuration, click **Save and publish**.
 You'll see a notification when the capture publishes successfully.